-A true shepherd’s pie is always made with lamb (the similar dish made with beef is properly called a cottage pie).
+A classic shepherd’s pie is always made with lamb (the similar dish made with beef is properly called a cottage pie).
 It’s one of the most comforting and homey dishes around.
 Traditionally, it was made with odds and ends from the Sunday roast, finely chopped.
-Grated cheddar melted on top is not traditional, of course, but with all that great Cheddar around, it was a natural and delicious addition.–Melissa Pasanen
+Grated cheddar melted on top isn’t traditional, of course, but it’s a natural and delicious addition.–Melissa Pasanen

 - 3 tablespoons olive oil

 - 2 pounds (about 6 medium) onions, thinly sliced crosswise into rounds

 For the mashed potatoes

 - 3 pounds all-purpose potatoes, such as Yukon Gold, scrubbed but not peeled and cut into 2-inch (5-cm) chunks

 - 4 garlic cloves, smashed with the flat side of a knife

 - 1 teaspoon kosher salt, plus more to taste

 - 4 tablespoons unsalted butter, cut into 4 pieces